cybdann/ADfR-Assigment-1/README.md

 ```
 ## Running the executables
 Run the each command in a separate terminal window.
 Remember that the ROS2 SDK has to be sourced in every terminal window!
-These packages can be tested with the 'image_tools' package provided by ROS.
+These packages can be tested with the `image_tools` package provided by ROS.

 ### Brightnes Level Detector
 ```